Solidarity Reporting FAQs

 3. I report on marginalization, but I can’t claim to know about all forms of marginalization.
 I try to stay apprised of everything, but of course there’s always something I haven’t yet learned about.
 Should I focus my reporting on issues that I know a lot about?
 Isn’t that rather narrow?

-Solidarity reporting doesn’t mean that a journalist knows everything in advance – instead, solidarity reporting encourages journalists to do what they do best: seek out sources who know.
+Solidarity reporting doesn’t mean that a journalist knows everything in advance – instead, solidarity reporting encourages journalists to do what they do best: find out.
 When deciding what to cover, here’s a helpful set of questions to consider: “Is a group of people’s dignity at stake?
 Is their basic humanity being called into question or disrespected?
 Who is experiencing this?
 What do they say about it?
 How long have they been experiencing this?
 Why hasn’t it been resolved?
 Who might have insight into why this is happening?”

 4. Journalists are already frequently attacked by readers, politicians, and critics who view their reporting as too politicized.
 If our readers are asking for neutral reporting, why would we give them solidarity reporting?

-No reporting is neutral.
+Solidarity reporting focuses on issues placing people’s basic dignity at stake, which provides a public service unlike dominant journalism’s focus on politicians, celebrities, and CEOs.
+Keep in mind that no reporting is neutral.
 Whether you’re republishing the mayor’s speech or amplifying protestors’ demands, all reporting involves judgments.
-Frustration and dissatisfaction with news reporting is not going away, but it does open up space for news organizations to reflect and reassess how they report.
+Frustration and dissatisfaction with news reporting is not going away, but it does open up space for news organizations to reflect and reassess how they report, particularly amidst a credibility crisis.

 5. I would love to do more solidarity reporting, but my editor is never going to agree.
 Even using the word “solidarity” might even get me fired.
 At the same time, I recognize how regular quoting practices amplify people who have institutional power while further marginalizing those who do not – which is not why I got into journalism.
 What would you suggest I do?

-Also, it’s worth keeping in mind that one-sided stories are rarely held up as glowing examples of strong reporting – while solidarity reporting receives journalism prizes for impact and public service.
+Also, it’s worth keeping in mind that one-sided stories are rarely held up as glowing examples of strong reporting – while solidarity reporting receives journalism prizes for rigor, impact, and public service.